What to see and do in Rome

 Enjoy some gelato

-In italian “gelato” literally means “frozen” and you can find gelato pretty much everywhere.
+In Italian “gelato” literally means “frozen” and you can find gelato pretty much everywhere.
 When roaming the streets of Rome we would pass a lot of gelato shops per day, many of them having quite unique flavors in their assortment.
 Some even had lines in front of them no matter when you walked by.

 However for some reason we chose one particular gelato shop that would end up being our go-to for the rest of the trip.
 Our favorite gelato shop is called “Ice Crome” and is located on the Via del Governo Vecchio.
 We went there every day and tried as many flavors as possible during our stay in Rome.
-Flavors range from traditional chocolate and vanilla to more sorbet like flavors such as rasberry and lemon as well as more unique ones such as tiramisu and coffee.
+Flavors range from traditional chocolate and vanilla to more sorbet like flavors such as raspberry and lemon as well as more unique ones such as tiramisu and coffee.
 We really recommend this place! (my google research tells me that this shop is permanently closed, I really hope that it´s not true, so if someone knows otherwise, please let me know!)

 Climb the Spanish Steps